-Our fast food worker, needing to get by on a yearly salary of $15,000 a year, will had to have developed the skills necessary to budget her spending on groceries.
-And, only receiving an average of $133.42 a month, again, they have very little wiggle room for the 90 meals a month they need.
-The type of meals they could prepare will involve a lot of cheap, processed foods, and not enough of the daily nutrients that are necessary.
+Our fast food worker, needing to get by on a yearly salary of $15,000 a year, will have developed the skills necessary to budget her spending on groceries.
+And, only receiving an average of $133.42 a month, again, they have very little wiggle room to buy one of life’s most basic necessities: food.

 How the Numbers Break Down

 A monthly allotment of $133.42 is very little, and what one person could reasonably spend on groceries in a week, let alone a month, especially when you take into consideration what constitutes a healthy diet.
 A few dollars for a gallon of milk, another couple for a loaf of bread, about $10 for a whole chicken and some frozen vegetables; it all starts to add up very quickly.

 This isn’t even taking into account all the other expenses an average person has, like rent, utilities, phone, internet, transportation, clothes and gifts.
 While our paralegal could afford to buy less expensive clothes, use the bus instead of driving a car, and scale down on gifts, our fast food employee receiving $133.42 a month can’t.
 There’s just no room.

 So before you criticize the food stamps program as something not worth investing in, ask yourself how you’d get by each day with a quarter of your current income.l